What to do if you’re struggling to afford your loan repayments

 If you’re considering this option, be confident that you’ll use the new loan to pay off what you owe, and it will put you in a better financial position.

-How to work out a budget for repaying a loan?
+How do I work out a budget for repaying a loan?

 Drawing up – and sticking to – a budget is a great way to get your finances back on track when you’re experiencing loan repayment difficulty.
 It will also help you work out how much you can afford to pay towards loan repayments each month without running up more debts.